xinyi329/Moviepedia/README.md

 ### IMDb Reviews Dataset (`/profiling_code/imdb_review`)

 ### Twitter Reviews Dataset (`/profiling_code/twitter_review`)

-One MapReduce job is used to test the length of each tweet and the percentage of english characters inside each tweet.
+One MapReduce job is used to test the length of each tweet and the percentage of English characters inside each tweet.

 The command to launch the job is
 ```
 hadoop jar dataProfile.jar DataProfile /user/yl6183/project/project_data.txt /user/yl6183/project/profileOutput